The food we produce and eat is putting our planet’s natural environment under stress.

 Watch the video below to find out more.

 What is WWF doing about it?

 If we're to achieve a future where people and nature thrive together, we need to reconsider the types of food we eat in the UK and where and how our food is produced.

 We are working with and influencing key players in the UK food industry – including retailers, producers, food processors, governments and charities – to transform the way UK food is supplied.

 This will involve looking at a variety of issues, including addressing what we eat, the way food is produced , how it is financed and the way the food sector is governed.

-We're also working internationally to create sustainable solutions for key commodities – such as fish (wild and farmed), soya, beef or palm oil – which threaten particularly important habitats and species.
+We're also working internationally to create sustainable solutions for key commodities – such as seafood, soya, beef or palm oil – which threaten particularly important habitats and species.